ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-11-to-12.md

     .AddType(() => new UuidType("Uuid"));
 ```

 Further, we changed the default serialization of UUID values from format `N` (`nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn`) to format `D` (`nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn`).
-While the format `N` saved a few characters of payload new users in general had often issues with that format and other tooling.
-With the new default format new users will have an easer way to use this scalars with non ChilliCream tooling.
+While the format `N` saved a few payload characters, new users, in general, often had issues with that format and another tooling.
+New users will have an easier way to use these scalars with non ChilliCream tooling with the new default format.

-In order to preserve the the old format you can directly provide the format in the scalar.
+To preserve the old format, you can directly provide the format in the scalar.

 ```csharp
 services